 Samantha Pepprock was born in Milwaukee and grew up in southeastern Wisconsin with her three siblings, raised by a proud Army veteran and a loving stay-at-home mom.
 Her father ran a successful masonry business for over forty years and her mother recently went back to school to achieve a lifelong dream of becoming a medical assistant.
 She is very proud of her parents and maintains a close relationship with them despite the distance.

-After WSU, Samantha moved to Grand Rapids to attend law school at Western Michigan University’s Thomas M. Cooley Law School from 2009-2012, where she met her husband.
+After WSU, Samantha moved to Grand Rapids to attend law school at Western Michigan University’s Thomas M. Cooley Law School from 2009 to 2012.
 She volunteered in numerous organizations and charities in Grand Rapids, utilizing her unique combination of legal knowledge and Spanish-speaking capabilities to help those in need.
 While attending law school she was a member of the International Law Society, Hispanic-Latino Law Society, Phi Alpha Delta legal fraternity, and the Cooley Volunteer Corps.
 As a Cooley Volunteer, Samantha worked with several organizations throughout the community: Justice For Our Neighbors, Catholic Charities, God’s Kitchen, Kent County Department of Human Services, and the Landlord-Tenant Project of the Kent County Housing Commission.
-In law school, Samantha was on the Dean’s List and presented with the Best Interviewing and Counseling Client Award.
+In law school, Samantha was on the Dean’s List and was presented with the Best Interviewing and Counseling Client Award.

 In 2012, Samantha returned to her home-state to prepare for the Wisconsin bar exam and practice immigration law in Milwaukee.
-She became licensed and served the Milwaukee area until relocating to Michigan with her husband in late 2014 to be closer to her two stepchildren in Grand Haven.
+She became licensed and served the Milwaukee area until relocating to Michigan in late 2014.
 Upon moving to the lakeshore, Samantha expanded her immigration practice to include estate planning, probate, business, and real estate law.

 Samantha is now a member of the State Bar of Michigan, Ottawa County Bar Association, Muskegon County Bar Association, all in addition to maintaining her law license with the State Bar of Wisconsin, and being a member of the Non-Resident Lawyers Division of Wisconsin.